 It’s that moment that no homeowner wants to have.
-You just returned from vacation and was in the midst of stowing the suitcases under the house in your crawlspace.
-As you were exiting the crawlspace something caught your eye—a wet spot on the concrete slab floor.
+You just returned from vacation and were in the midst of stowing the suitcases under the house in your crawlspace.
+As you were exiting the crawlspace, something caught your eye—a wet spot on the concrete slab floor.
 It wasn’t a puddle, but it was clearly moisture.

 Hoping for something minor, you began to poke around.
-During your search you discovered that a portion of insulation in between the floor boards was soaked.
-When you removed that you found the problem, or at least, the manifestation of the problem.
-A water leak was dripping down a vertical pipe in between my walls.
+During your search, you discovered that a portion of insulation in between the floor boards was soaked.
+While you removed what you thought was the problem, you saw a water leak dripping down a vertical pipe in between your walls.

 The first thing you want to do before contacting your insurance company is to dust off that homeowner’s policy and give it a read.
 The typical policy is comprised of a declarations page, coverage terms and conditions, and exclusions.
 The declarations page is basically the summary of your policy.
 It will identify the policy number, policy period, limits of coverage, and list any applicable endorsements and exclusions.
 While helpful for a quick glance, the meat and potatoes of the policy are in the coverage section and exclusions.
 Read these sections closely to understand what events are covered and what events may be excluded.
-It’s important to have this basic understanding of your homeowner’s policy before you call your carrier, because while you pay for insurance, there is the possibility that you may be in for a fight.
+It’s important to have this basic understanding of your homeowner’s policy before calling your carrier.
+Even though you pay for insurance, there is the possibility that you may be in for a fight.

 Depending on the position taken by your carrier and the size of the claim, it may become necessary to retain legal counsel to ensure your rights are protected.
-Many times insurance carriers will deny claims that should be covered or offer payouts that simply do not reflect your damages.
-Sometimes simply bringing in counsel to assist with the claim process will be sufficient.
-Other times it may be necessary to file a legal action called a declaratory judgment action.
+Too often, insurance carriers will deny claims that should be covered or offer payouts that simply do not reflect the damages.
+Sometimes, simply bringing in counsel to assist with the claim process will suffice.
+Other times, it may be necessary to file a legal action called a declaratory judgment action.

 The purpose of a declaratory judgment action is to have a court of law rule on the scope of coverage of an insurance policy and the insurer’s obligation to you as the homeowner.
 Actions such as these are fairly straight forward, require little in the way of discovery, and can typically be completed in a year or less.